Cheng Chung-tai

 Cheng Chung-tai (鄭松泰; born 5 November 1983) is a Hong Kong academic, social activist, and politician.
 After winning a seat in the New Territories West constituency in the 2016 legislative election, he took over from Wong Yeung-tat as chairman of Civic Passion until the dissolution in 2021.

-Until being disqualified in August 2021, he was the only opposition member in the Legislative Council amid the mass resignation of pro-democracy legislators.
+Before his disqualification in August 2021, he was the sole remaining opposition member in the Legislative Council after the mass resignation of pro-democracy legislators.

 Biography

 Cheng was born in 1983 in Hong Kong.
-His grandfather was an immigrant from Zhongshan, Guangdong in the Mainland.
 He obtained his bachelor's degree from Hong Kong Polytechnic University and doctoral degree from Peking University.

-He was a member of the localist group Civic Passion and participated in the anti-parallel trading protests in 2015.
+He was a member of the localist party Civic Passion and participated in the anti-parallel trading protests in 2015.
 In the 2015 local election, Cheng represented Civic Passion to run against pro-democratic Democratic Party incumbent Albert Ho in Lok Tsui, where he secured 391 votes, while Ho lost his seat to pro-Beijing candidate Junius Ho by a margin of 277 votes.

 In the 2016 Hong Kong Legislative Council election, Cheng represented Civic Passion to run in the New Territories West.
 He took over Wong Yeung-tat's position as the leader of Civic Passion after his electoral victory.

 On 5 January 2017, Cheng declared that Civic Passion would no longer participate in street protests and instead reorient itself to focusing on community work, and to restructure as a political party.
 As reasons for this step, he cited the risks – several Civic Passion members had been arrested for their involvement in the 2016 Mong Kok civil unrest almost a year earlier –, as well as his view that current public opinion was not supportive enough of street protests.